Chapter 7 Bankruptcy Checklist

 Step 3: Determine Eligibility

 To qualify for Chapter 7, the filer must pass the means test.
 If the filer's average monthly income for the six months preceding filing for bankruptcy is less than or equal to the median income in their state, then the debtor can file for Chapter 7.
 If the filer's income is too high, they must pass the second part of the test, which assesses whether the debtor has enough disposable income to pay some creditors.

 Step 4: Assess Property

 When a person files for Chapter 7 bankruptcy, the bankruptcy court obtains jurisdiction over almost all property the debtor owns and possesses.
 Consequently, in exchange for discharging some debts, a bankruptcy court may sell the debtor's nonexempt property to pay creditors.
 In most states, nonexempt property typically includes cameras, stamp collections, family heirlooms, cash, bank accounts, and stocks.
-Exempt property, or property that is not used to satisfy creditors, usually includes a certain amount of equity in a home, necessary clothing, tools for a trade or profession, public benefits, and household appliances.

 Step 5: Decide Whether to Reaffirm, Redeem, or Surrender Secured Debt

 Secured debts, debts secured by collateral, give a creditor the right to take the property if the debtor does not pay the debt.
 In bankruptcy, the debtor can choose to do any of the following: reaffirm, redeem, or surrender the property.
 If the debtor chooses reaffirm the debt, the debtor can keep the property by entering into a new agreement with the creditor to repay the debt.
 A debtor may also keep the property through redemption, or paying the creditor the current value of the property.
-If the debtor would like to get rid of the property, he or she can surrender it by giving it back to the creditor.

 Step 6: Attend Credit Counseling